dusterio/laravel-aws-worker/README.md

 ## Queued jobs: SQS

 Normally Laravel has to poll SQS for new messages, but in case of AWS Elastic Beanstalk messages will come to us – inside of POST requests from AWS daemon.

-Therefore, we need a custom connection driver that
+Therefore, we will create jobs manually based on SQS payload that arrived, and pass that job to the framework's default worker.
+From this point, the job will be processed the way it's normally processed in Laravel.
+If it's processed successfully, our controller will return a 200 HTTP status and AWS daemon will delete the job from the queue.
+Again, we don't need to poll for jobs and we don't need to delete jobs - that's done by AWS in this case.

 ## Dependencies